mlm-games/tween-tests-fork/README.md

 # TweenTests

+The test updated to godot 4.4 with other

+Original readme's comment
-I shared an animation showing all possible tweening transition types and easing types in Godot 3.5 and people asked for the source so here we are :)
+> I shared an animation showing all possible tweening transition types and easing types in Godot 3.5 and people asked for the source so here we are :)

 ## The animation: